quarbby/Today-I-learnt/parallelism.md

 Some notes on parallelism (parallel architectures) as my Computer Architecture has become really rusty.

+Disclaimer: these are adapted from the [Parallel Architectures](https://www.inf.ed.ac.uk/teaching/courses/pa/slides.html) course at the University of Edinburgh (because Cambridge has denied me access) and paraphrased with my own words.

 ## Overview

 Instead of asking how can I make my processing faster, ask how can I